meknielsen/DemoApp/README.md

 ## demoRSNA

-This is a single page applicaton, SPA, based on bootstrap frontend and Sails.js backend REST API and datastore, supporting an MVC one page web application.
+This is a single page applicaton, SPA, based on bootstrap frontend and Sails.js backend REST API and datastore, supporting a MVC one page web application.

 ### Prerequisites